pointcheckout/docs/docs/1-integrate/1-ecomm/4-woocommerce.md

 <br />
 <br />

-From downloading the plugin to requesting your first test payment, learn how to get started with the Paymennt for WooCommerce plugin.
+From downloading the plugin to requesting your first test payment, learn how to get started with the paymennt.com for WooCommerce plugin.

 :::info
 This guide assumes that you have already [set up WooCommerce on your WordPress instance](https://docs.woocommerce.com/document/installing-uninstalling-woocommerce/).